No. 43/2 Hebbal, Sahakara Nagar, Bengaluru

 Treatment Options for Spinal Stenosis- Non-Surgical and Surgical

 If you have spinal stenosis, non-surgical treatments like physical therapy can strengthen your spine muscles, increase your bendiness, and cut down on nerve pressure.
-Doctors might also suggest meds to handle pain and swelling, with painkillers, muscle relaxers, or anti-seizure drugs for nerve pain.
+The best doctor for spinal stenosis might also suggest meds to handle pain and swelling, with painkillers, muscle relaxers, or anti-seizure drugs for nerve pain.
 Steroid shots can give short-term ease by cutting swelling and discomfort, but they are not a lasting fix.

 For spinal stenosis, you can look at these non-surgical and surgical ways to get better: